kitschpatrol/vscode-aphex-preview/README.md

 ![vscode-aphex-preview banner](assets/screenshot.webp)

-For now, this extension does not itself resolve or fetch images; it only provides thumbnail previews for cached Aphex URLs that have already been resolved by [unplugin-aphex](https://github.com/kitschpatrol/unplugin-aphex) via [aphex](https://github.com/kitschpatrol/aphex).
+For now, this extension does not itself resolve or fetch images; it only provides thumbnail previews for cached Aphex URLs that have already been resolved by [unplugin-aphex](https://github.com/kitschpatrol/unplugin-aphex) via [Aphex](https://github.com/kitschpatrol/aphex).

+This plugin will _technically_ function and resolve from an existing image cache on Linux and Windows versions of VS Code, but the underlying Aphex pipeline (and the entire premise of resolving assets from a local Apple Photos.app library) will only work on the macOS platform.

 ## Configuration